 - competitive for admission to top doctoral programs through the receipt of the foundational content and research courses built into the first year of the M.A. curriculum coupled with a thesis option that will provide intensive experience in a nationally-recognized program of faculty research as job prospects in Psychology will always remain best for people holding doctoral degrees in applied specialties such as counseling or health.

-Our program also has a unique opportunity for training in Risk, Resilience, and Prevention (RRP) by completing coursework in the Infant Family Mental Health graduate certificate program.
-With the competencies promoted in this program, we seek to reinvigorate the workforce with professionals who are able to promote human capital and reduce risk of both untoward health outcomes and behavioral and community problems like school dropout rates and youth aggression and violence.
+Our program also has a unique opportunity for training in Risk, Resilience, and Prevention (RRP) by completing coursework in the Infant-Family Mental Health graduate certificate program.
+With the competencies promoted in this program, we seek to reinvigorate the workforce with professionals who are able to promote human capital and reduce the risk of both untoward health outcomes and behavioral and community problems like school dropout rates and youth aggression and violence.
 Prevention and early intervention are key; instead of waiting for undesired behaviors to occur and then reacting (with accompanying costs) investments are made proactively to cultivate protective social, academic, and health-promoting behaviors and skills required for success in school and life.
 Our state is in critical need of professionals with these skills.
 To see more on the state of Florida, see the article “Report says recession hurts more Florida children.”

 Are You A Fit for Our Program?
 Things to Consider Before You Apply

 Although some of our students will continue with their studies to obtain a Ph.D. in psychology, it is important to understand that the M.A. in Psychology at USFSP is not designed to train licensed practitioners; it is not a counseling degree.
-Because we are not offering a counseling degree, it is important that students understand that our program does not afford opportunities to amass the supervised clinical hours that are required to obtain a license to practice in the state of Florida as a Master-level clinician; those with that aspiration are advised to seek out instead a Master’s degree in Social Work (MSW), Mental Health Counseling (MHC), Marriage and Family Therapy (MFT), or other degree where supervised clinical experience is an explicit component of the training program.
-We have created a program that is both applied in nature, but has a strong research design and analysis component.
+Because we are not offering a counseling degree, it is important that students understand that our program does not afford opportunities to amass the supervised clinical hours that are required to obtain a license to practice in the state of Florida as a Master-level clinician; those with that aspiration are advised to seek out instead a Master’s degree in Social Work (MSW), Mental Health Counseling (MHC), Marriage and Family Therapy (MFT), or another degree where supervised clinical experience is an explicit component of the training program.
+We have created a program that is both applied in nature but has a strong research design and analysis component.
 As with all graduate programs, it is best to look over the faculty and decide if their specialties are in line with your own interests.

 Please submit your complete application by the best consideration admission deadline of March 1 for application to the M.A. in Psychology program for the Fall semester.
 The deadlines and step-by-step application guide are available from graduate admissions.
 Applications received after that date will be reviewed on a case-by-case basis.
 To ensure your application is reviewed for the Fall, all documents should be received as soon as possible.